Multi-Frame Self-Supervised Depth Estimation with Multi-Scale Feature Fusion in Dynamic Scenes: Experiments

 \subsection{Depth evaluation results}

-Following the previous works~\cite{watson2021temporal,feng2022disentangling}, we use the standard evaluation errors as metrics, perform scale alignment between the depth prediction and ground truth, and evaluate only less than 80 meters.
+Following the previous monocular self-supervised works~\cite{watson2021temporal,feng2022disentangling}, we use the standard evaluation errors as metrics, perform scale alignment between the depth prediction and ground truth, and evaluate only less than 80 meters.
+The listed results of KITTI are all evaluated on origin depth from velodyne.
+The results of Cityscapes are evaluated on the official test set.
 Table~\ref{table:results} and Figure~\ref{fig:visual} show the comparison between the previous methods and our method.
 We rank methods based on the absolute-relative-error.
-Our method achieves state-of-the-art (SOTA) results compared to previous methods both on KITTI and Cityscapes datasets.
-Our method outperforms the previous works on both single-frame and multi-frame.
-Compared to the previous semantic-based methods~\cite{lee2021attentive,lee2021learning,feng2022disentangling}, we do not need semantic labels or pre-trained semantic segmentation model which leverages extra semantic labeling work.
-Different from the motion model based methods~\cite{li2021unsupervised,hui2022rm}, our depth inconsistency masks are off-the-shelf once generated, which saves the training time cost on the motion prediction networks.
-Our multi-scale feature fusion provides more accurate depth cues and is more efficient than the transformer based method~\cite{guizilini2022multi}.
-Our method needs only 3.8 GB GPU test memory and 20 training epochs, while DepthFormer~\cite{guizilini2022multi} needs 6.4 GB GPU test memory and 50 training epochs.
+Our method achieves state-of-the-art (SOTA) results compared to previous methods on both KITTI and Cityscapes datasets.
+Our method outperforms the previous works on both single-frame and multi-frame methods.
+Compared to the previous semantic-based methods~\cite{lee2021attentive,lee2021learning,feng2022disentangling}, we do not need semantic labels or pre-trained semantic segmentation model which leverages extra semantic labels.
+Different from the motion model-based methods~\cite{li2021unsupervised,hui2022rm}, our depth inconsistency masks are off-the-shelf once generated, which saves the training time cost on the motion prediction networks.
+Our multi-scale feature fusion provides more accurate depth cues and is more efficient than the transformer-based method~\cite{guizilini2022multi}.
+Our method needs only 3.8 GB GPU test memory, while DepthFormer~\cite{guizilini2022multi} needs 6.4 GB GPU test memory.
 In the challenging Cityscapes dataset, our method outperforms the previous multi-frame method with auxiliary semantic information and single depth prior~\cite{feng2022disentangling}.
-Our method achieves better results than the SOTA single-frame method~\cite{hui2022rm} even in a lower resolution.
+Our method achieves better results than the SOTA single-frame method~\cite{hui2022rm}.
+As shown in Figure~\ref{fig:visual}, our depth model predicts more consistent depth in dynamic regions and performs better on small-scale objects and the edges.